mlefebvre13880/centreon-documentation/versioned_docs/version-22.04/alerts-notifications/resources-status.md

 - **Details** tab: Detailed information about the host's current status.
 You can drag and drop tiles to rearrange them.
 - **Services** tab: A listing of its attached services and their current status (as well as their graphs if the corresponding mode is selected)
 - **Timeline** tab: The timeline of events that occurred for this host
-- **Graph** tab: graphs for the services for this host
+- **Graph** tab: Graphs for the services for this host
+- **Notification** tab: Shows whether notifications are enabled for this host, and lists the contacts and contact groups that will be notified.
 - Shortcuts to the configuration, logs and report for this host.

 ![image](../assets/alerts/resources-status/resources-status-panel-host.gif)